 This empowerment is fueled by financial resources (assets and liabilities), human capability (skills and ability) and physical capability (physical mobility and health.
 (5) Finding the best approaches to improving the lives of people therefore involves the development of these three catalysts as in the below examples derived from the CGAP theory of change for impact and evidence:

-• Fostering the growth of entrepreneurial ecosystems and income stability for example through favourable policies that encourage growth across all industry sectors and improved access to credit leveraging digital financial services
+• Fostering the growth of entrepreneurial ecosystems and income stability.
+For example through favourable policies that encourage growth across all industry sectors.
+It improved access to credit leveraging digital financial services

 • Leveraging digital financial services to support the MSMEs for instance through exploring innovative and alternative financing options